kusuma-ai-ml/ai-consulting-churn-study/README.md

 - Key limitations and next steps for a potential production rollout
 ## 6. Data Overview
- The dataset contains customer demographic information, service usage details,contract characteristics, and a binary churn indicator representing whether a customer left the service
+ The dataset contains customer demographic information, service usage details,contract characteristics, and a binary churn indicator representing whether a customer left the service.